Category Overview

 Project Highlights

-The Department of Fish and Wildlife will use this grant to buy 103 acres, including 1 mile of undeveloped shoreline, on Willapa Bay, 20 miles south of Raymond in Pacific County.
-The primary opportunities offered by this site are recreational harvest of oysters and clams, wildlife viewing, kayaking, waterfowl hunting, and access to explore the unique shoreline of Willapa Bay.
+The Department of Fish and Wildlife will use this grant to acquire about 103 acres, including one mile of undeveloped shoreline, on Willapa Bay 20 miles south of Raymond in Pacific County.
+This property allows for recreational activities such as harvesting of oysters and hard shell clams, wildlife viewing, kayaking, waterfowl hunting, and access to explore the unique shoreline of Willapa Bay.
+The primary recreational opportunities provided by this grant are active and passive recreation.